solana-labs/obsolete-spl-zk-token/README.md

 to confidential token accounts.

 The overview of the cryptographic protocol can be found in the work-in-progress document [overview](/paper/part1.pdf).
-The formal cryptographic description of the protocol and its security proof are coming soon.
+The formal description of the cryptographic protocol and the security proofs are coming soon.

 ## Development Environment